koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 First, make sure that you have installed the minimum required dependencies:

-* Windows 10 SDK 10.0.19041 or higher (or Windows 11 SDK).
+* Windows 11 SDK 10.0.22621.755 or higher.
 This includes the minimum required version of `signtool.exe`.
 * [.NET 6.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.9-windows-x64-installer).
 If this is not installed, signtool will fail silently without output.
 * The [Microsoft Trusted Signing Client](https://www.nuget.org/packages/Microsoft.Trusted.Signing.Client) containing the Dlib for signtool.
 You can either use use `nuget` to install this package, or download the package manually and open it as a zip archive.
 Install or extract this package to a known directory of your choice.